krowve/zotacscripts/tampermonkey/README.md

 You can add as many items as are on your wishlist, just seperate each item with a comma and use ' ' as a container ['product1','product2','product3','product4']
 ***
-## **LOCALCART**

-### localcart.js

-When used with the localcart.html template will auto click the ATC button.
-See the zotac guide for more information on how to create static HTML pages with the right form_key value.

-***